Registration for the 2025-26 school year at Vinton-Shellsburg Community Schools is now available with our new student information system Alma!

 Please take note of these tabs listed under District Annual Notices below:

-SPORTS PARTICIPANTS: Please be aware that your sport’s physical and concussion information must be completed by eRegistration (through PowerSchool) before camps start or NO LATER than August 3th to participate in the season’s sport.
+BOUND: Please be aware that your sport’s physical and concussion information must be completed by eRegistration (through PowerSchool) before camps start or NO LATER than August 4th to participate in the season’s sport.

 TECH FEES: All invoiced tech fees due to damage or loss from the previous year must be paid as part of registration.
 Students WILL NOT receive their computer for the year if these fees are not paid.